openfl/OpenFLDevelopersGuide/using-the-textfield-class/README.md

 3.0\.
 However, you can use Haxe classes like StaticText and TextSnapshot to manipulate an existing static text instance.
 For more information, see

-“Working with static text” on page 386
+"Working with static text" on page 386

 .